UTSA-ICS/sid-server/doc/source/configuration.rst

-To make the above change persistent, ``net.ipv4.ip_local_reserved_ports = 35357`` should be added to ``/etc/sysctl.conf`` or to ``/etc/sysctl.d/keystone.conf``.
+To make the above change persistent, ``net.ipv4.ip_local_reserved_ports = 35357`` should be added to ``/etc/sysctl.conf`` or to ``/etc/sysctl.d/sidserver.conf``.

 Starting and Stopping Keystone under Eventlet
 =============================================

 ..
 WARNING::

-    Running keystone under eventlet has been deprecated as of the Kilo release.
+    Running sidserver under eventlet has been deprecated as of the Kilo release.
     Support for utilizing eventlet will be removed as of the M-release.
-The recommended deployment is to run keystone in a WSGI server (e.g. ``mod_wsgi`` under ``HTTPD``).
+The recommended deployment is to run sidserver in a WSGI server (e.g. ``mod_wsgi`` under ``HTTPD``).

 Keystone can be run using either its built-in eventlet server or it can be run